gomorpheus/morpheus-docs/integration_guides/Clouds/upcloud.rst

 Images synced from UpCloud can be provisioned by using:

-* The `UPCLOUD` Instance Type and selecting the Image from the Image dropdown in the configure section when provisioning and Instance, App, or creating an App Template.
+* The `UPCLOUD` Instance Type and selecting the Image from the Image dropdown in the configure section when provisioning and Instance, App, or creating an App Blueprint.
 * Creating custom Library Instance Types and selecting a synced Image when creating a Node Type for the custom Instance Type.

 ..
 IMPORTANT:: Synced images should be configured prior to provisioning by editing the Image in the `Provisioning -> Virtual Images` section.